 Kebab Burger With a New Friend

 My new day friend, who I met after getting off the train in Siauliai, and I decided to grab a bite at Hesburger at the bus station.
-We had just finished checking out The Hill of Crosses and were pretty famished.
+We had just finished checking out The Hill of Crosses , and were pretty famished.
 If you are a solo traveler then you understand what I mean about a day friend.
 For those who do not, it is simply a friend that you meet while traveling.
-They are another solo traveler whom you spend the day with, have a meal and connect on social media after.
-Sometimes when you travel solo, you really are not traveling solo and walk to a mound of crosses in the middle of nowhere.
-Then you eat fast food burgers and fries afterwards!
+They are another solo traveler whom you spend the day with, have a meal, and connect on social media after.
+Hesburger is where we decided to have a meal, before we went our separate ways and connected on social media.

 For more information, please visit their website – Hesburger